 Objectives

-The objective of this part is to write a report that describes the game design and specification of the

-game that you will develop for the second part.
-A PDF of about 8 pages long must be submitted, which

-should include:

 Overview

-A short description about what the game is about (max.
-250 words).

 The player begins in their own small island.
 The player will be able to craft and build equipment to assist them in managing their island.
-Their will be animals and pets the player can befriend and care for on the island, as well as dangerous creatures for the player to deal with.
+There will be animals and pets the player can befriend and care for on the island, as well as dangerous creatures for the player to deal with.
 Tasks will depend on what the in-game current season is as well as specific “events” that take place.

 Gameplay

-Main components of your game.
-Describe those that make your game unique and are

-necessary for your game to work, and also the ones that aim to enhance enjoyment but are not vital.

-In short, components of the game, and how will the game work.

-3
+The primary gameplay features will be crafting, farming, and fighting.
+The game should have a day/night cycle and players will have a different experience depending on the current time.
+Gameplay will be generally simplistic from a user’s point of view, with it not intended to be very difficult in the sense of reaction time, but rather resource management and thinking ahead of what will be needed for future scenarios.
+Interactions such as crafting, mining, chopping wood, etc. will be done via short, repeated animations with a visible timer to enhance the player experience and fit in with the simpler aesthetic of the game.
+Additionally, players can choose to have enemies turned on or off, and can battle them if they choose, there will also be friendly creatures (and possibly NPCs) a player can choose to befriend and interact with.
+Other features including fishing, forging, etc.